By Sam Hollister 1 min read

 Reading Opponents and Betting Patterns

 Pay attention to the betting patterns and tendencies of opponents.
 Recognizing signs of strength or weakness can help in making better decisions.
-Bluffing should be used judiciously, especially considering the increased hand combinations in Omaha.
+Bluffing should be used judiciously, especially considering the increased hand Combinations in Omaha.

 Common Variations and Tournaments